apreto/datagencli/README.md

 Example 4:
 > java -Djava.util.concurrent.ForkJoinPool.common.parallelism=0 -jar datagencli.jar --fields=yoda.quote --rows=1000 --sleep=5000

 Generates a Master Yoda quote every 5 seconds (up to 1000 quotes) and writes to console.
-Useful for using unix pipes to send this to other command (e.g., kafka-console-producer.sh)
+Useful for using unix pipes to send this to other command (e.g., kafka-console-producer.sh).